Directed by: Guy Ritchie || Produced by: Matthew Vaughn

 Word on the street is Guy Ritchie will return to his English crime drama roots with 2020’s The Gentleman, and I hope it is successful.
 The man’s career since his opening one-two punch of Lock, Stock and Two Smoking Barrels and Snatch has been inconsistent at best, having been swallowed whole by the soul-crushing machine that the Hollywood studio system so often is.
 My initial attraction to Ritchie’s debut involved its connection to Layer Cake and Kingsman director, Matthew Vaughn, but after finally viewing the features that established Ritchie’s career, I am confident asserting these two complicated, over-the-top crime drama comedies are better than anything he or Vaughn have done since.
 Though current stars Jason Statham, Lennie James, and Brad Pitt are more side helpings than main course in each adventure (only the latter was a star at the time), everyone’s skills are well used to support a duo of wacky, charismatic, entertaining, and above all, cinematic crime sagas.
 A fine double-feature they make with the guys.

 SUMMARY & RECOMMENDATION: With a plethora of violent slapstick, Tarantino-esque nonlinear storytelling, and working-class Cockney accents galore, there’s little not to like in both Lock, Stock and Two Smoking Barrels and Snatch.
-They’re worth a watch if one has even a passing interest in crime dramas, and more so if one’s a fan of the dry, black humor common in filmmaking from the United Kingdom.
+They’re worth a watch if one has even a passing interest in crime dramas, and more so if one’s a fan of the black humor common in United Kingdom filmmaking.

 —> RECOMMENDED, though watching either film while drunk may induce headaches due to Tim Maurice-Jones’ wild cinematography and Niven Howie and Jon Harris’ breathless editing.